Constantin Ruhdorfer

 Biography

-Constantin Ruhdorfer is a PhD student in the Collaborative Artificial Intelligence group and a PhD scholar in the International Max Planck Research School for Intelligent Systems (IMPRS-IS) since November 2023.
+Constantin Ruhdorfer is a PhD candidate in the Collaborative Artificial Intelligence group and a scholar of the International Max Planck Research School for Intelligent Systems (IMPRS-IS) since November 2023.
 He holds a Bachelor’s degree in Computer Science from the Cooperative State University Baden-Württemberg and a Master's degree in Computer Science from the University of Stuttgart.
-His research interests lies in building and training agents that can cooperate well with humans by taking into account their individual mental states and preferences.
-Likewise his interests lie at the intersection of multi-agent reinforcement learning, inverse reinforcement learning, machine theory of mind and AI alignment.
+Supervised by Prof. Andreas Bulling, his research focuses on generalisation and adaptation in cooperative AI, spanning multi-agent reinforcement learning, ad-hoc teamwork, and computational Theory of Mind.
+His long-term goal is to train agents capable of effective human–AI teaming in complex, open-ended environments.

 Teaching